 The Township's recreation management software will facilitate collecting the information needed to align services with priorities and available staff.
-The operations review, however, is something that is best conducted in the shortterm to help establish directions early in Master Plan.
+The operations review, however, is something that is best conducted in the short-term to help establish directions early in the Master Plan 's implementation.
 Given its priority, scope and no in-house capacity to do the work, a qualified consultant should be hired to conduct the review.
 The tracked time sheet information noted above can be provided to the consultant as part of the data base for this work.